wang-julia/ai110-module1show-gameglitchinvestigator-starter/reflection.md

 ## 4. What did you learn about Streamlit and state?

-- In your own words, explain why the secret number kept changing in the original app.
 - How would you explain Streamlit "reruns" and session state to a friend who has never used Streamlit?
-- What change did you make that finally gave the game a stable secret number?

 ---